eaveswall/eaveswall/README.md

 # Eaveswall

 [Eaveswall](https://eaveswall.com) is a campus blog site built with [Gatsby](https://gatsbyjs.org) and deployed on [Netlify](https://netlify.com).
-It was really fun building this blog with Gatsby, React and other underlying technoligies including development, deployment and production.
+It was really fun building this blog with Gatsby, [React](https://reactjs.org) and other underlying technologies including development, deployment and production.
 If you've not tried Gatsby, I advise you do so quickly.
 Brought to you by [John Oluwakeye](https://github.com/oluwakeye-john) and [Caleb Adepitan](https://github.com/calebpitan)

 # Use